spencertiberi/manual50/notes/thecs50apclassroom.md

 ## The CS50 AP Classroom

 ### Introductions
-- Erin briefly introduces herself and fields questions.
+- Erin Carvalho briefly introduces herself and fields questions.

 ### Overview of AP CSP Mapping
 - The CS50 curriculum has been mapped to the AP Computer Science Principles framework.
-  - Now CS50 is an endorsed provider of curriculum by College Board, which makes it easier to adopt.
+  - Now, CS50 is an endorsed provider of curriculum by College Board, which makes it easier to adopt.
 - The AP CSP curriculum framework can be found at [http://bit.ly/1TolLoG](http://bit.ly/1TolLoG).
-- There's a hierarchy of how the AP CSP is laid out.
+- There's a hierarchy to how the AP CSP is laid out.
   - 7 Big Ideas
     - 6 of them are tested on the exam, excluding Creativity.
     - 24 Enduring Understandings